spanichella/SALIENT-TOOL/README.md

 # SALIENT-TOOL

-## A tool for the automated identification of Safety Concerns Reported in UAV Software Platforms
+## A tool for the automated identification of "Safety Concerns" reported in UAV Software Platforms

 ## License